MicrosoftDocs/winrt-api/windows.devices.pointofservice/claimedbarcodescanner_setsymbologyattributesasync_268186065.md

 ## -parameters

 ### -param barcodeSymbology
-The barcode symbology to be used by the barcode scanner.
+The barcode symbology.

 ### -param attributes
-The barcode symbology attributes to be used by the barcode scanner.
+The barcode symbology attributes.

 ## -returns
 True if the barcode symbology attributes were successfully set; otherwise, false.